ekpoitoro1/Baby_names_Db_Project/README.md

 * What are the top names for each year?

 * Which state had the highest number of births in total?

+* What are the top 5 names per region?

 * What is the total birth rate for each year?